 Additional information and resources related to reporting, including a checklist for responding, is available on our Reporting COVID-19 page.

 What Should I Do If I Think I Have Coronavirus

 Anyone in our campus community who suspects they have influenza or coronavirus should stay home.
 Students should contact Student Health Services by joining a QLess line to speak with an advice nurse, or call their primary health care provider.
 Faculty and staff members should contact their health care providers for instructions about seeking care.

 It is important to call prior to arriving at the medical office so health professionals can provide information regarding your illness and plan for your visit, if necessary.

-The COVID-19 Santa Barbara Resource Testing List provides information about testing sites available to faculty, staff and students.
+The COVID-19 Testing Resources page provides information about testing sites available to faculty, staff and students.